makersacademy/chitter-challenge/README.md

 * Set up web project with Sinatra, Rack, and testing environment with RSpec and Capybara
 * Create route for viewing peeps and Peep class - reading peeps from array
 * Set up test and development databases
+* Connect db to project with Peep class
+* Post new peep - create class method, saving peep to db with current time
+* Wrap database data (peep) in object (instance of Peep class)
+* Create User model & users table
+* Implement new user registration using BCrypt, enable sessions
+* Implement authentication, using Flash to display messages to users
+* Save username to session, display username as author of peep
+* Use Rack Session Access to be able to test session values
+* Amend erb files so Sign up and Login buttons only visible when logged out, and Log out only visible when logged in
+* Implement log out
+* Add CSS

 How to use:
 -----